Black Voices in Conversation: Magistrate Sandra Gordon on working for change | ITV News

-Black Voices in Conversation: Sandra Gordon on the importance of being the change you want to see
+Black Voices in Conversation: Magistrate Sandra Gordon on being the change you want to see

 Black Voices In Conversation is a new series of interviews by ITV News to mark Black History Month 2020.